firebase/firebase-ios-sdk/SwiftDashboard.md

 7. `record(Error)` API should be expanded to collect Swift Errors as well as NSErrors.

 ## Rows (Swift Capabilities)
-* **Swift Library**: A Swift implemented extension library exists.
-It is deployed as Firebase{Product}Swift CocoaPod and as a Swift Package Manager product.
+* **Swift Library**: SDK includes public APIs written in Swift, either in the main product library or a Swift-specific extension.
 * **Single Module**: Public API surface in a single module.
 * **API Tests**: Tests exist for all Swift APIs.
 Integration tests are preferred, but compile-only tests are acceptable.
 * **async/await**:API tests include tests for all auto-generated async/await APIs.
 Implementations are added for